ceramicnetwork/docs/docs/reference/stream-programs/tile-document.md

 Ceramic nodes support validation of documents using JSON schemas.
 In order for a document to get validated, a Tile document containing the contents of the JSON schema must be created on the node and referenced in metadata.

-In this example, we use the **commit ID** of the created schema document rather than the stream ID in order to get an **immutable reference to the specific version on the schema**.
+In this example, we use the `commitID` of the created schema document rather than the stream ID in order to get an *immutable reference to the specific version on the schema*.
 This is particularly useful when using schemas that are controlled by external entities, as using the latest version of the schema (using a stream ID as reference) could lead to breaking changes.
 For example, the schema document could be updated such as `name` would be replaced by `firstName` and `lastName`, but apps having logic implementing setting the `name` would no longer pass validation.
-By using the **commit ID** of the schema document, apps are guaranteed that documents will be validated against this exact version of the schema.
+By using the `commitID` of the schema document, apps are guaranteed that documents will be validated against this exact version of the schema.

 ```ts
 import { CeramicClient } from '@ceramicnetwork/http-client'